mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 will result in an infinite loop.

-Drivers SHOULD recommend that the callback re-throw command errors if they need to be handled inside the callback.
+Drivers MUST recommend that the callback re-throw command errors if they need to be handled inside the callback.
 Drivers SHOULD also recommend using Core Transaction API if a user wants to handle errors in a custom way.